synqs/coquma-website/content/post/2017-intro-dynamical/index.md

 element, which we identify therefore as: $$\begin{aligned}
 J \equiv \frac{1}{2m a_L^2}\end{aligned}$$

-# U(1) gauge transformations on a lattice
+## U(1) gauge transformations on a lattice

-For clarity, we will now reperform the U(1) gauge transformations of Sec.
-[2.1](#Sec:U1Conti){reference-type="ref" reference="Sec:U1Conti"}
+For clarity, we will now reperform the U(1) gauge transformations  on a lattice.
-on a lattice.
 This will greatly simplify the identification with an electric field etc. Skip it if you know it already.

 We will employ the formalism of second quantization in the tight binding
 approximation: